-Once accepted into the program, research fellows engage in projects that instill and strengthen a 21st-Century skill set of innovation, critical thinking, collaboration, emotional intelligence, resilience, leadership, and vision.
-A statement of goals and objectives is developed that identifies and applies skills and insights from multiple fields of study (e.g. science, technology, engineering, math, robotics, game design, medicine, energy, entrepreneurship, and leadership).
+Once accepted into the program, research fellows engage in projects that instill and strengthen the skills needed with a future of robotics and AI (innovation, critical thinking, collaboration, emotional intelligence, resilience, leadership, and vision).

 ● Help the Research Fellow arrive at clearly stated goals and objectives of any proposed research projects;

 ● Monitor the fellow’s research experience at least once a quarter to discuss progress, results and plans for next steps;

 ● Participate as available in the completed projects celebrations in the press and in person.

 Research and Teaching Mentors are also invited to join the fellows at an annual celebration at the end of the school year.